History of the Republican Party (United States): Obama years: 2009–2017

-The Trump era: 2016–2020
+2016 elections

-Businessman Donald Trump won the 2016 Republican primaries, representing a dramatic policy shift from traditional conservatism to an aggressively populist ideology with overtones of cultural identity politics.
-Numerous high-profile Republicans, including past presidential nominees like Mitt Romney, announced their opposition to Trump; some even did so after he received the GOP nomination.
-Much of the Republican opposition to Trump stemmed from concerns that his disdain for political correctness, his support from the ethno-nationalist alt-right, and his virulent criticism of the mainstream news media would result in the GOP losing the presidential election and lead to significant GOP losses in other races.
-In one of the largest upsets in American political history, Trump went on to defeat Hillary Clinton in the 2016 presidential election.
+The 2016 Republican presidential primaries were between businessman Donald Trump, Ted Cruz, Florida Senator Marco Rubio, Ohio Governor John Kasich, neurosurgeon Ben Carson, and former Florida Governor Jeb Bush, among others.
+At the start of the primaries, the highest-polling candidates were Bush and Rubio, but the nomination was ultimately won by Trump.

-In addition to electing Donald Trump as president, Republicans maintained a majority in the Senate, in the House, and amongst state governors in the 2016 elections.
+This represented a dramatic policy shift from traditional conservatism to an aggressively populist ideology with overtones of cultural identity politics.
+Numerous high-profile Republicans, including past presidential nominees like Mitt Romney, announced their opposition to Trump, even after he was the GOP nominee.
+Much of the party's opposition to Trump stemmed from concerns that his disdain for political correctness, his support from the ethno-nationalist alt-right, and virulent criticism of mainstream media would lose him the election and lead to significant GOP losses in other races.
+In one of the biggest upsets in American political history, in November 2016, following a contentious election against Hillary Clinton, Trump was elected president.Republicans also maintained a majority in the Senate, in the House, and amongst state governors in the 2016 elections.
 The Republican Party was slated to control 69 of 99 state legislative chambers in 2017 (the most it had held in history) and at least 33 governorships (the most it had held since 1922).
 The party took total control of the government (legislative chambers and governorships) in 25 states following the 2016 elections; this was the most states it had controlled since 1952.

-In 2017, Donald Trump promised to use protective tariffs as a weapon to restore greatness to the economy.
+The presidential election's legitimacy was disputed when the FBI and Congress began investigating if Russia interfered in the election to help Trump win.
+There were also accusations of collusion between Trump's campaign and Russian officials.
+The Mueller report concluded that Russia attempted to help Trump's campaign, but there was no evidence of "explicit" collusion found.
+Trump, however, "welcomed help from Russia"; in July 2016, after WikiLeaks published emails from the Democratic National Committee (DNC) – initially suspected to be obtained by Russian hackers – Trump publicly asked Russia to find emails that were deleted from Clinton's private email server that she used as Obama's Secretary of State.
+In 2018, the DNC emails were confirmed to be obtained by a Russian hacker or hacker group named Guccifer 2.0.